john-mock98/Automated-Teller-Machine-ATM-/README.md

 #
 # Have fun going through it.
 #
-# NOTE: In order for the ATM to work you must download all files: ATM, ATMAccount and accountsdb.txt!
+# NOTE: In order for the ATM to work you must download all files: ATM.java, ATMAccount.java and accountsdb.txt!
 #